iljasmorgun/LearnMix-Prototypes/README.md

 # LearnMix
-GitHub repository for the LearnMix project
+GitHub repository for the LearnMix project.